PredatH0r/extraQL/readme.md

 Changelog
 =========

+Version 1.15 (work in progress)
+---
+- extraQL.exe can run as a windows service (UI is not supported).
+See WinService.cmd to install/uninstall/start/stop the service

 Version 1.14
 ---
 - when using "Show in System Tray" the minimize button will be hidden and X acts as minimize instead.